Innovation GaragePartnering student-led teams with corporations needing innovative solutions

 The Wond’ry’s Innovation Garage program pairs a corporate sponsor with teams of Vanderbilt students and faculty to design and develop creative responses to an issue or project identified by the sponsor.

 Garage teams are built to bring together diverse, interdisciplinary viewpoints and introduce new ideas and solutions to the sponsor company.
 Guided by Vanderbilt faculty members, students get a chance to flex their problem-solving skills in a real-world application and then intern with or apply for a position with the sponsor.
-At the end of the program, in addition to being presented with a fully realized and developed solution for their project, sponsors have the opportunity to gain employees already familiar with their corporate culture and needs.
+At the end of the program, in addition to being presented with a fully realized and developed prototype for their project, sponsors have the opportunity to gain employees already familiar with their corporate culture and needs.
 It’s a win-win partnership!

 Companies interested in making use of this unique opportunity and participating in the Innovation Garage program should email Wond’ry Assistant Director Deanna Meador.